GeorgioIO/Sql_northwind_data_analysis_project/README.md

 ## The questions i wanted to answer through my SQL queries were :

 1. Which employee generated the most sales?
+2. What are the consistent employees ? -- POSTPONED
-2. What are the top products by revenue ?
+3. What are the top products by revenue ?
-3. What are the best categories ?
+4. What is the most demanded category in the top products ?
-4. What supplier contribute the most ?
+5. What supplier contribute the most ?
-5. What is the country with the highest revenue ?
+6. What is the country with the highest revenue ?
-6. What products are associated with the top suppliers ?
+7. What products are associated with the top suppliers ?
-7. How does the sales trend monthly ?
+8. How does the sales trend monthly ?
-8. What is the most wanted product in the top 3 country ?
+9. What is the most wanted product in the top 3 country ?

 # Tools I Used